ozoneapi/tecban-developer-portal/specification/resources and data models/pisp/README.md

 `awaiting authorisation` and the PSU will not be redirected.
   - The PISP can approach this in one of two ways:
-      - Notify PSU that only payments to exisitng recipients are permitted and in the event this condition is not met Tide will not authorise the consent and display error modal to user
+      - Notify PSU that only payments to exisitng recipients are permitted and in the event this condition is not met TecBan will not authorise the consent and display error modal to user
-      - Integrate with Tide beneficiaries API and can confirm that the recipient already exists before sending the consent to allow for a better user experience
+      - Integrate with TecBan beneficiaries API and can confirm that the recipient already exists before sending the consent to allow for a better user experience
    -  Only support SchemeName UK.OBIE.SortCodeAccountNumber for both `DebtorAccount` and `CreditorAccount`, any other enum provided will return error.
    - ` Initiation/FirstPaymentDateTime` must be no more than 1 calendar year in advance, or  PISP will be returned an error
    - `Initiation/FinalPaymentDateTime` must be after ` Initiation/FirstPaymentDateTime` by at least a calendar day,
    or PISP will be returned error
-   - ‘Initiation/Frequency’ supported by Tide are IntrvlMnthDay:01:xx andIntrvlWkDay:01:xx,
+   - ‘Initiation/Frequency’ supported by TecBan are IntrvlMnthDay:01:xx andIntrvlWkDay:01:xx,
   the following rules apply:
       - IntrvlMnthDay:01:xx Same day every month (i.e. if made on 4th May
   the next payment will be made on the 4th June), however if a payment is made on either the 29th,